 - 1/3 cup (80ml) heavy cream

-- 1/8 teaspoon salt
+- 1/8 teaspoon salt, as needed

-- sprinkles for garnish
+- optional: sprinkles, for garnish

 Instructions

-- Preheat the oven to 350°F (177°C).
+- Preheat the oven to 350ยฐF (177ยฐC).
 Grease two 9-inch round cake pans, line with parchment paper rounds, then grease the parchment paper.
 Parchment paper helps the cakes seamlessly release from the pans.
 (If it’s helpful, see this parchment paper rounds for cakes video & post.)

-- Whisk the cake flour, baking powder, baking soda, and salt together.
+- In a medium bowl, whisk the cake flour, baking powder, baking soda, and salt together.
 Set aside.

-- Using a handheld or stand mixer fitted with a whisk attachment, beat the butter on high speed until smooth and creamy – about 1 minute.
-Add the sugar and beat on high speed for 2 minutes until creamed together.
-Scrape down the sides and up the bottom of the bowl with a rubber spatula as needed.
-Add the egg whites.
-Beat on high speed until combined, about 2 minutes.
-Then beat in the sour cream and vanilla extract.
-Scrape down the sides and up the bottom of the bowl as needed.
-With the mixer on low speed, add the dry ingredients until just incorporated.
-With the mixer still running on low, slowly pour in the milk until combined.
+- In a large bowl using a handheld or stand mixer fitted with a paddle attachment, beat the butter and sugar together on medium-high speed until light and creamy, about 3 minutes.
+Scrape down the sides of the bowl with a silicone spatula as needed.
+(Hereโs a helpful tutorial if you need guidance onย how to cream butter and sugar.)
+Add the egg whites and beat on high speed until combined, about 2 minutes.
+Scrape down the sides and bottom of the bowl as needed.
+Add the sour cream and vanilla extract, and beat on medium-high speed until combined, about 1 minute.ย Add the dry ingredients and then, with the mixer running on low speed,ย slowly pour in the milk and beat just until combined.
 Do not overmix.
 You may need to whisk it all by hand to make sure there are no lumps at the bottom of the bowl.
 The batter will be slightly thick.
+Pour the batter evenly into the prepared pans.ย

-- Make the frosting: In a large bowl using a hand-held mixer or stand mixer fitted with a whisk or paddle attachment, beat the butter on medium speed until creamy – about 2 minutes.
-Add confectioners’ sugar, cream, vanilla extract, and salt with the mixer running on low.
-Increase to high speed and beat for 3 full minutes.
-Add more confectioners’ sugar if frosting is too thin, more cream if frosting is too thick, or a pinch more of salt if frosting is way too sweet.
+- Make the frosting: In a large bowl using a handheld mixer or stand mixer fitted with a paddle attachment, beat the butter on medium speed until creamy, about 2 minutes.
+Sift in the confectioners’ sugar and then add the cream and vanilla extract.
+Beat on low speed for 30 seconds, then gradually increase to medium-high speed and beat for 2 full minutes.
+Taste; beat in the salt if the frosting is too sweet.
+Add more confectioners’ sugar if frosting is too thin, more cream if frosting is too thick, or a pinch more salt if frosting is too sweet.ย

-- Cover leftover cake tightly and store in the refrigerator for up to 5 days.
+- Slice and serve immediately or keep at room temperature for a few hours before serving.
+Cover leftover cake tightly and store in the refrigerator for up to 5 days.

 Notes